blue-forest/dropin/recipes/docs/concepts/automations/functions.md

 A Step is a series of actions performed by Functions.
 The Steps are linked by a system of dependencies allowing to identify their execution order.
 The actions of a Step are executed successively.

 ## Actions
-- request: send a request to a server (HTTP, WS, ...)
+- request: send a request to a server (HTTP, WebSocket, ...)
 - lookup: browse a data with Manipulators to extract information
 - parse: allows to pass from a text to an object via a Syntax
 - cryptography: generates encryption keys (bcrypt, JWT, UUID, RSA, ...)